NathanHarrington/dotfiles/README.md

 sudo dnf -y install libreoffice
 Start oocalc, close all popups.
 Turn off sidebar, status bar, menu bar, turn off formatting bar, standard bar.

-### VSCode configuration  - skip to cursor config below
-The goal here is a from-scratch minimal configuration.
-Keep as many of the defaults from vs code as possible, just change what you must.
-Write the steps here so you memorize the concepts, not a brittle settings.json move process.
-Start VS Code.
-Install hacker dark pro theme, Dark Green theme.
-    Hacker dark pro theme is the one with green everywhere.
-Install python extension.

-Ctrl + , for settings
-    Menubar, set to none
-    Status bar workbench, uncheck.
-    Activity bar location -> hidden.
-    Editor -> Line Numbers -> Off
-    Editor -> Word wrap -> on
-    Editor auto save.
-Open a bash command, right click the menu bar set the panel to the right.
-Right click in the command tab area, hide the tabs.
-Open a file for text editing, right click the tab bar, select Hide.
-Right click the minimap, uncheck to hide.

-# Add custom settings to user settings.json
-    "editor.glyphMargin": false,
-    "editor.folding": false,

-# Add custom vs code keybings to keybindings.json:
-# Copy this text and paste into ~/.config/Code/User/keybindings.json
-# Note that if you are still using Cursor, you'll need to disable these as they
-# prevent the default ctrl+k from working correctly.
-// Place your key bindings in this file to override the defaultsauto[] [
-    {
-        "key": "ctrl+k t",
-        "command": "editor.action.insertSnippet",
-        "when": "editorTextFocus",
-        "args": {
-            "snippet": "$CURRENT_YEAR-$CURRENT_MONTH-$CURRENT_DATE $CURRENT_HOUR:$CURRENT_MINUTE "
-        }
-    },
-    {
-            "key": "ctrl+up",
-            "command": "editorScroll",
-            "when": "editorTextFocus",
-            "args":
-            {
-                   "to": "up",
-                    "by": "wrappedLine",
-                    "revealCursor": true
-           }
-    },
-    {
-            "key": "ctrl+down",
-            "command": "editorScroll",
-            "when": "editorTextFocus",
-            "args":
-            {
-                    "to": "down",
-                    "by": "wrappedLine",
-                    "revealCursor": true
-            }
-    },
-    {
-        "key": "ctrl+q",
-        "command": "-workbench.action.quit"
-    },
-    // A tweak to this is to make it focus the last active editor instead of
-    // the terminal which may be better if you find you don’t hide the terminal very often:
-    { "key": "ctrl+`", "command": "workbench.action.terminal.focus",
-                            "when": "!terminalFocus" },
-    { "key": "ctrl+`", "command": "workbench.action.focusActiveEditorGroup",
-                            "when": "terminalFocus" },

-    {
-        "terminal.integrated.commandsToSkipShell": [
-            "workbench.action.quickOpen",
-        ]
-    }
-]

-### Cursor code editor specific configuration
-Theme: Hacker Dark Pro
-Turn off all the status bars, menu bars, etc.
-To get nearly full screen with no useless bars: have i3 in Tabbed mode
-   Press F11 in cursor.
-   Press ctrl+alt+p to get cursor console.
-   Select 'hide custom title bar in full screen'
-   Press $mod+f to get out of full screen in i3, while the cursor window still thinks it's in full screen.

-Install python extension.

-Ctrl + , for settings
-    Menubar, set to none
-    Status bar workbench, uncheck.
-    Activity bar location -> hidden.
-    Editor -> Line Numbers -> Off
-    Editor -> Word wrap -> on
-    Editor auto save.
-Open a bash command, right click the menu bar set the panel to the right.
-Right click in the command tab area, hide the tabs.
-Open a file for text editing, right click the tab bar, select Hide.
-Right click the minimap, uncheck to hide.

-# Add custom settings to user settings.json
-    "editor.glyphMargin": false,
-    "editor.folding": false,

-# Add custom vs code keybings to keybindings.json:
-# Copy this text and paste into ~/.config/Code/User/keybindings.json
-# Note that if you are still using Cursor, you'll need to disable these as they
-# prevent the default ctrl+k from working correctly.
-// Place your key bindings in this file to override the defaultsauto[] [
-    {
-        "key": "ctrl+alt t",
-        "command": "editor.action.insertSnippet",
-        "when": "editorTextFocus",
-        "args": {
-            "snippet": "$CURRENT_YEAR-$CURRENT_MONTH-$CURRENT_DATE $CURRENT_HOUR:$CURRENT_MINUTE "
-        }
-    },
-]

-# Probably want to use the same vs code user keybindings from above as well.

 ### Cordince branding instructions
 Clone the CordinceMarketing repo